+APPENDIX I

-Appendix I Parental Consent for Administration of Medicines (other than homely remedies)
+Parental Consent for Administration of Medicines (other than homely remedies)

 Please complete this form and send it in with your child's medication.

 The school will administer medicine to your child when this consent form is completed and signed.
 Please use a separate form for each medication.

 Date:

 Child's Name:

 Form Class:

+Form Class:

 Name and strength of medicine:

+Expiry data:

 Expiry date:

+Dese to be given:

 Dose to be given:

+Time to be divery

 Time to be given:

 Any other instructions:

-Medicines must be in the original container as dispensed by the pharmacy
+Medicines must be in the original container as dispensed by the pharmacy.